 I try and put a bit more time into this as it is the one meal the whole family has together.

-Some favourites are vegan pasta sauce with tofu or quorn mince with stacks of hidden veggies, vegetarian nachos, pumpkin soup, vegan hot dogs with stacks of salad, soups, baked veggies, vegetarian chili, Buddha bowls, pizza and salad.
+Some favourites are vegan pasta sauce with tofu or Quorn mince with stacks of hidden veggies, vegetarian nachos, pumpkin soup, vegan hot dogs with stacks of salad, soups, baked veggies, vegetarian chilli, Buddha bowls, pizza and salad.

 If I’m still hungry later in the evening or feel the need for more protein I’ll have a pudding of cottage cheese, yogurt, cinnamon, peanut butter and protein powder, with maybe a little banana or Vita Brits.
 Maybe even a bit of dark chocolate!

-As I believe this works out to less calories than I was having previously (I’m actually not counting calories at all, this is based off an assumption) I have some leeway and freedom for little tastes of things throughout the day, or one of my husband’s delicious homemade treats!
+As I believe this works out to fewer calories than I was having previously (I’m actually not counting calories at all, this is based on an assumption) I have some leeway and freedom for little tastes of things throughout the day or one of my husband’s delicious homemade treats!